-Spleen gone.
+Spleen is gone.
 Usually not a subtle finding on history or CT; Howell-Jolie bodies can be a hint on the smear.

-The following incomplete list can act as if they are asplenic: Alcoholism, amyloidosis, autoimmune hemolytic anemia, biliary cirrhosis, bone marrow transplantation, celiac disease, chronic active hepatitis, chronic graft vs. host reaction, chronic myelogenous leukemia, collagenous colitis, essential thrombocythemia, Graves' disease, hairy cell leukemia, Hashimoto's thyroiditis, hemangiosarcoma of the spleen, hemophilia, hematologic diseases, hereditary spherocytosis, Hodgkin's disease, idiopathic thrombocytopenic purpura, non-hodgkin's lymphoma, ovarian carcinoma, portal hypertension, rheumatoid arthritis, right sided heart failure, sarcoidosis, Sjögren's syndrome, splenic irradiation, systemic lupus erythematosus, thalassemia, ulcerative colitis, Whipple's disease.
+The following incomplete list can act as if they are asplenic: Alcoholism, amyloidosis, autoimmune hemolytic anemia, biliary cirrhosis, bone marrow transplantation, celiac disease, chronic active hepatitis, chronic graft vs. host reaction, chronic myelogenous leukemia, collagenous colitis, essential thrombocythemia, Graves' disease, hairy cell leukemia, Hashimoto's thyroiditis, hemangiosarcoma of the spleen, hemophilia, hematologic diseases, hereditary spherocytosis, Hodgkin's disease, idiopathic thrombocytopenia purpura, non-Hodgkin's lymphoma, ovarian carcinoma, portal hypertension, rheumatoid arthritis, right-sided heart failure, sarcoidosis, Sjögren's syndrome, splenic irradiation, systemic lupus erythematosus, thalassemia, ulcerative colitis, Whipple's disease.

 It is not that they get more infections, but that they get worser infections (Purpura fulminans), especially with encapsulated organisms.

 There is this neat thing out called the vaccines and it exists for Meningococcus, Streptococcus pneumoniae and Haemophilus influenzae.
 Perhaps it would be nice to give the vaccine BEFORE you remove that spleen.